2587 words

 Phase 2.
 Cosign keyless signing.
 SBOM generation.
 SLSA build provenance.
 Trivy SARIF upload.

 Phase 3.
 Non-root USER 10001 breaking release plus a v1-maintenance floating tag for users who cannot migrate inside the window.
-Semver and digest-pinned tags are marked immutable on Docker Hub so a given tag can never silently point at a different image.
+Semver tags are kept forever by the tag cleanup policy and are the recommended target for production pins.

 The signing job is the piece that earns the Cosign Verified badge and the SLSA provenance: